-Starting in the summer of 2018, the JKR Foundation – in partnership with Bard College’s Human Rights Project – will be sponsoring summer internships for college-age students, who will work with Non Governmental Organizations (and other groups) that have a mission to combat hate.
+The JKR Foundation – in partnership with Bard College’s Human Rights Project – will be sponsoring summer internships again in 2018 for Bard College students.
+Selected students will work with Non Governmental Organizations (and other groups) that have a mission to combat hate.
+(There is a possibility that internships in 2019 may be available for students from other colleges and universities as well.
+Check back in early 2019.)

 Selected students will:

-Participate in a multi-day seminar at Bard College in the spring of 2018, with students required to lead discussions based on text study of assigned scholarly and other materials about hate in general and specific manifestations of hatred (antisemitism, racism, homophobia, Islamophobia, etc.).
+Participate in a multi-day seminar at Bard College on May 4 and May 5, 2018, with students required to lead discussions based on text study of assigned scholarly and other materials about hate in general and specific manifestations of hatred (antisemitism, racism, homophobia, Islamophobia, etc.).

 Agree to be mentored by the executive director of JKR and staff of HRP.